 Clinical Despair: Science, Psychotherapy and Spirituality in the Treatment of Depression

-What exactly is "clinical despair"?
+What exactly is "clinical despair?"
 And how can we treat it?

 Of course, one of our fundamental differences had to do with the very nature of clinical despair and depression.
 Whereas Dr. Ghaemi, like most psychiatrists and psychopharmacologists today, views depression, especially bipolar depression, predominantly through a scientifically based, biogenetic, disease model, medical lens, I tend to conceptualize it somewhat more psychologically, existentially, or even spiritually.
 I see clinical despair primarily as a psychospiritual crisis, a prolonged "dark night of the soul."
 And it is precisely this spiritual aspect of clinical despair I want to further elaborate here.
-But first, what exactly is "clinical despair"?

 Despair is a common human experience.
 We have all felt despair during difficult periods in our lives.
 We may occasionally despair about our job, marriage, love life, family, finances, world events, etc. But typically this despair dissipates in time, and life goes on.
 At least till the next crisis.

 Existential psychiatrist Viktor Frankl, whose horrific concentration camp experience during the Holocaust made him somewhat of an expert on the subject, defined despair as meaningless suffering in the simplistic but powerful formula D=S-M: despair equals suffering minus meaning.
-The clinical implication here is that despair can be treated by helping the patient attribute to or discover some meaning in his or her personal suffering, misery and symptoms.
+The clinical implication here is that despair can be treated by helping the patient attribute to or discover some meaning in his or her personal suffering, misery, and symptoms.

 Unfortunately, this too often turns out to be a disappointing, false or fleeting hope, which then tends to exacerbate and reinforce the patient's already devastating clinical despair.
 The same may be said of psychotherapies, both brief and longer-term, that offer patients the perhaps overly optimistic hope of relieving their clinical despair and then do not deliver.
 (See my previous post.)

-Pragmatically speaking, patients suffering from clinical despair may need psychiatric medication to either prevent them from falling deeper into despair and the very real dangers of suicidality, or to help lift them up from the depths of despair, hopelessness and resignation at least enough to summon the energy, will and motivation to make use of psychotherapy and deal with their day-to-day problems.
+Pragmatically speaking, patients suffering from clinical despair may need psychiatric medication to either prevent them from falling deeper into despair and the very real dangers of suicidality, or to help lift them up from the depths of despair, hopelessness, and resignation at least enough to summon the energy, will and motivation to make use of psychotherapy and deal with their day-to-day problems.

 But despite the considerable benefits of medication, especially at first, it is well-known that in many cases clinical despair stubbornly persists despite all pharmacological treatments, diminished perhaps, but not nearly defeated.
 In such situations, sooner or later, the patient may still need to face his or her spiritual crisis and, with the right psychotherapeutic support, find some solution for it.
 But how?

 Philosopher Soren Kierkegaard, in his Sickness Unto Death (1849), suggested that despair could be understood as comprising three stages: Spiritlessness, which applies to those who outwardly seem well-adjusted and successful yet inwardly live in a state of deep and perilous despair; despair in weakness and despair about weakness, which has to do with a refusal to become authentically and fully one's self and the existential guilt (what Sartre called mauvaise foi or "bad faith") of this cowardly refusal to move forward and frustrating inability to retreat back to their former identity; and, thirdly, the despair of defiance, which pertains to the capacity of despair to turn, sometimes quite suddenly, to elation, excitement, optimism, enthusiasm, hypomania or mania and frenetic creative activity as so often seen in extremis during the manic phase of bipolar disorder.

-The implication of Kierkegaards's conclusion for psychotherapy is profound: For if despair can be cured by religious faith, then it can be surmised that the absence of some spiritual stance or faith is what, at least partially, underlies and comprises clinical despair.
-But the nature of despair has little to do with any one particular religious belief system, I would argue, and everything to do with the frustrated need for existential freedom, self-transcendence, purpose and meaning.
+The implication of Kierkegaard's conclusion for psychotherapy is profound: For if despair can be cured by religious faith, then it can be surmised that the absence of some spiritual stance or faith is what, at least partially, underlies and comprises clinical despair.
+But the nature of despair has little to do with any one particular religious belief system, I would argue, and everything to do with the frustrated need for existential freedom, self-transcendence, purpose, and meaning.